hackclub/hackclub/meetings/2015-10-27_semester_planning.md

 #### Curriculum

-- mvp3 of the hackEDU portal shipped (features of this need to be defined in the future)
+- 3rd MVP of the hackEDU portal shipped (features of this need to be defined in the future)
 - 1 additional workshop shipped

 #### Technical

-- Centralized website repo including Packrat (merge packrat and website)
+- Centralized website repo including Packrat (merge Packrat and website)

 #### Meta